ffzg/wp-helpers/README.md

 ./check-default_comment_status.sh | grep ' open$' | awk '{ print $1 }' | \
 xargs -i sh -cxe 'cd {} ; /home/dpavlin/wp-helpers/disable-comments.sh'

+## comments_for_old_posts

+This option is useful to disable comments on media ports, since there is no easy vay to disable them in any other way

+./wp-all-close_comments_for_old_posts.sh

 # check-users_can_register.sh

 check if new users can register, disable with